astronomer/airflow-guides/docs/cli-installation.md

 **Note:** If you get a mkdir error while going through the install, please download and run the [godownloader](https://raw.githubusercontent.com/astronomerio/astro-cli/master/godownloader.sh) script locally.

     $ cat godownloader.sh | bash -s -- -b /usr/local/bin

+## Windows 10

+If you're interested in running the Astronomer CLI on the Windows 10 subsystem for Linux, [check out this doc](https://astronomer.io/docs/cli-installation-windows-10).